Aleph-Alpha/pharia-kernel-sdk-py/docs/source/quick_start.md

 # Quick Start

-In this guide, we’ll go through how you can use our Python SDK to build a simple skill that does a completion request.
+In this guide, we’ll go through how you can use our Python SDK to build a simple Skill that does a completion request.
 The full code can be found [here](https://github.com/Aleph-Alpha/haiku-skill-python/tree/main).

 ## 1. Installing the SDK